shral/cors-proxy/README.md

 # CORS-Proxy

-Simple nodejs proxy to help avoiding CORS massage in the Browser while developing a client for the API that you don't have access to and therefore you can not set the CORS headers.
+Simple nodejs proxy to help avoiding CORS massage (...No 'Access-Control-Allow-Origin' header is present on the requested resource...) in the Browser while developing a client for the API that you don't have access to and therefore you can not set the CORS headers.

 ## Dependencies
 This is using [node-http-proxy](https://github.com/nodejitsu/node-http-proxy)